prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 description: Alerting guide
 ---

-This guide assumes that you have a basic understanding of the Prometheus operator, and that you have already followed the [Getting Started]({{< ref "getting-started" >}}) guide.
+This guide assumes you already have a basic understanding of the Prometheus Operator and have gone through the [Getting Started]({{< ref "getting-started" >}}) guide.
+We’re also expecting you to know how to run an Alertmanager instance.

 In this guide, we'll explore the various methods for managing Alertmanager configurations within your Kubernetes cluster.